 (Source)

 This has been interpreted and widely reported as “FDA advisers vote to take Vicodin, Percocet off market.”
 Thanks for the misleading reporting CNN!
 You’ve freaked out patients and raised serious concerns among doctors.
 Yes, Percocet and Vicodin (the most commonly prescribed drug in the United States) are narcotic-acetaminophen combinations, but that doesn’t mean they’ll be gone; they could re-introduce them without the useless acetaminophen, perhaps renamed.
-There will always be effective narcotics available for chronic pain patients.
+Or do absolutely nothing about the excessive acetaminophen problem and as of May 2015 it seems jack squat has changed on this issue.

-This recommendation won’t take Hydrocodone, Codeine and Oxycodone “off the shelves,” it’ll just remove the acetaminophen from them.
+This recommendation won’t take Hydrocodone, Codeine and Oxycodone “off the shelves,” but I wish it would remove the acetaminophen from them.
 For severe pain, the acetaminophen is like trying to defeat Godzilla with a biplane, pretty pointless to begin with!
 Why has the FDA required that drugmakers compound any opioid medications with other drugs anyhow?
 Chris at stationstops.com explains it thusly:

 Up until now, the FDA has prohibited Hydrocodone (the opiate in Vicodin), from being sold in the United States *unless* it is combined with another drug as a compound – far and away, Acetaminophen being the most popular (and most dangerous).